5 Best Restaurants in Cusco

 Papacho’s

-It certainly is one of the best burger joints in the area.
-They offer, by far, the most delicious fast-food gastronomic experience in the region with an establishment that overlooks the beautiful main square of Cusco.
+This eatery is certainly one of the best burger restaurants in the area.
+They offer, by far, the most delicious fast-food gastronomic experience in the city.

 Address: Calle Sta Catalina Angosta 115, Cusco.